sayedahmadnawid/Resume/Readme.md

 - **MSIS**, Master of Science in Information Systems | <a href="https://www.kic.ac.jp" target="_blank">Kobe Institute of Computing</a> (_SEPT 2014 - SEPT 2016_)

 - **BCS**, Bachelor of Computer Science | Kabul University (_MAR 2007 - JAN 2011_)

+## 💼 Work experience
+**System Engineer @ Riverworks (_April 2022 - Present_)**
+- Develop a MIS for a construction company namely Murkami General Construction Company using Laravel with JQuery.
+- Collaborate with cross-functional teams to understand and translate project requirements into technical solutions.
+- Design and implement efficient, scalable, and secure code for web applications.
+- Participate in agile development methodologies